 - outdoor picnic sites, benches and shelters in parks and recreational areas

-Residents must continue to practice physical distancing if visiting the park unless they are members of the same household.
+Residents must continue to practice physical distancing if visiting outdoor recreational spaces unless they are members of the same household or social circle.

 Water parks, wave pools and waterslides remain closed in Stage 3.